softbank-robotics-america/pepper-chat-dialogflow-fulfillment-library/README.md

 where:

 ## Parameter(s):
-    title = the title that displays on Pepper's tablet / what Pepper speaks bubblesArray = an array of TextBubble objects randomize = (optional) a boolean value of whether or not to randomize the bubbles
+    title - the title that displays on Pepper's tablet / what Pepper speaks bubblesArray - an array of TextBubble objects randomize - (optional) a boolean value of whether or not to randomize the bubbles

 ## Ex. usage:
     	let bubbleOne = new TextBubble("First Time Visit", "Registration Sign-Up", "Welcome!
 Let's get you registered!");
     	let bubbleTwo = new TextBubble("Returning Customer", "Schedule Appointment", "Welcome back.
 Pulling up the available time slots now");
     	let textBubbles = new TextBubbles("Please choose the option that applies to you", [bubbleOne, bubbleTwo]);
-	sendResponse(new PepperResponse(textBubbles));
+      let responseToPepper = new PepperResponse(textBubbles);
+      responseToPepper.send(response); // <-- send() takes the webhook response object as a parameter

-# TriggerIntent(triggerUtterance)
+# TriggerIntent(triggerUtterance, title)
 ### https://softbankroboticstraining.github.io/pepper-chatbot-api/#actions-trigger-an-intent
 where:

 ## Parameter(s):
-      triggerUtterance = the utterance string to trigger
+      triggerUtterance - the utterance string to trigger title - (optional) what Pepper will display on its

 ## Ex. usage:
     	let returnToMainMenu = new TriggerIntent("Main Menu");
-	sendResponse(new PepperResponse(returnToMainMenu));

- Note: can't be chained together with a Style response object
+      let responseToPepper = new PepperResponse(returnToMainMenu);
+      responseToPepper.send(response); // <-- send() takes the webhook response object as a parameter

+ Note: There is a known issue with following certain payload types directly with TriggerIntent.
+Additionally, TriggerIntents will not be reflected in the Dialogflow or Pepper Chat test simulators; they only function on Pepper.

 # Video(speech, url, contentType)